The Community-Engaged Research Framework

 Maintain community-researcher relationships beyond one project or funding period.
 Allocate adequate resources to maintain relationships with communities over the long-term.
 Continually reflect, assess, and communicate to maintain and deepen relationships for long-term action and sustainability.
 Take part in community meetings and events, meet community leaders, and build and foster relationships.

-PRINCIPLE: SHARED POWER AND EQUITY IN DECISION-MAKING
+PRINCIPLE: SHARED POWER IN DECISION-MAKING

-All team members participate collaboratively, equitably, and cooperatively in all decisions within each phase of the research process.[5,14]
+All team members participate collaboratively and cooperatively in all decisions within each phase of the research process.

-Shared power and equity in decision-making ensures teams incorporate the experiences and needs of communities into every aspect of the research process, from conception to dissemination, and use of findings to inform policies, programs, and services.
-Teams establish a governance structure that includes the voices of communities directly impacted by the issue or topic they are researching and employ equitable structures of decision-making and contribution.[4-6,13,14] This approach helps overcome non-participatory governance structures that are researcher-led with little room for community input or involvement, which can result in research that does not address community needs or interests.[2,7]
+Shared power in decision-making ensures teams incorporate the experiences and needs of communities into every aspect of the research process, from conception to dissemination, and use findings to inform policies, programs, and services.
+Teams establish a governance structure that includes the voices of communities directly impacted by the issue or topic they are researching and employ equitable structures of decision-making and contribution.
+This approach helps overcome non-participatory governance structures that are researcher-led with little room for community input or involvement, which can result in research that does not address community needs or interests.

 Actionable Strategies

-Create a diverse and inclusive team.
 Include people with subject matter expertise and lived experiences to ensure the team reflects the community in which the project is embedded.
-Identify gaps in expertise and engage additional partners to fill gaps.[6]
+Identify gaps in expertise and engage additional partners to fill gaps.

-Establish governance structures that eliminate Non-Participatory power hierarchies that de-value community experience and expertise.
+Establish governance structures that eliminate non-participatory power hierarchies that de-value community experience and expertise.

-- Overcome relational dynamics that limit opportunities for economically and socially marginalized and disadvantaged groups that are part of project teams.
-Treat all team members with integrity and respect (e.g., do not undermine or invalidate people’s experiences, thoughts, or ideas; practice active listening; be considerate of others’ time, schedules, language, and cultural norms).[4,8,9]
+- Overcome relational dynamics that limit opportunities and treat all team members with integrity and respect (e.g., do not undermine or invalidate people’s experiences, thoughts, or ideas; practice active listening; be considerate of others’ time, schedules, language, and norms).

 Discuss up front what communities want to contribute and ultimately get from the research.
 Collectively establish parameters for data ownership and dissemination of findings.
-Be inclusive of communities’ right to access their collective data and research protocols by giving data and results back to the communities in which the research takes place.[6,14]
+Promote opportunities for communities to access their collective data and research protocols by giving data and results back to the communities in which the research takes place.

 PRINCIPLE: TRANSPARENCY & OPEN COMMUNICATION

-Researchers and community partners communicate openly and honestly about power dynamics and decision-making processes around project objectives and research processes, resources and finances, challenges and limitations, data, research findings, and dissemination strategies.[4,5,15]
+Researchers and community partners communicate openly and honestly about power dynamics and decision-making processes around project objectives and research processes, resources and finances, challenges and limitations, data, research findings, and dissemination strategies.

-Transparency and open communication require that all team members know who is involved in the study and why; the intent and purpose of a project; how resources are shared and allocated; and the apparent and hidden potential benefits, harms, and limitations of a project.[4,5]
+Transparency and open communication require that all team members know who is involved in the study and why; the intent and purpose of a project; how resources are shared and allocated; and the apparent and hidden potential benefits, harms, and limitations of a project.

-Lack of transparency may result in lack of trust if communities feel like they are being taken advantage of or do not understand researchers’ motivations and intentions.[16-18] Transparency and open communication create more authentic working relationships, build trust, and help mend relationships between researchers and communities; build on avoidance of harm to reduce the risk of unintentionally harming communities; demonstrate integrity for working through difficult issues; and improves investment in the relationship to promote sustainability.[16-18]
+Lack of transparency may result in lack of trust if communities feel like they are being taken advantage of or do not understand researchers’ motivations and intentions.
+Transparency and open communication create more authentic working relationships, build trust, and help mend relationships between researchers and communities; build on avoidance of harm to reduce the risk of unintentionally harming communities; demonstrate integrity for working through difficult issues; and improves investment in the relationship to promote sustainability.

 Actionable Strategies